Recording audio with the Raspberry Pi opens up a wide variety of audio-based applications like voice recognition, voice control, and security systems.

 Setting up a USB microphone using the Raspberry Pi Desktop is easy.
 Once you connect the microphone to the Raspberry Pi, the microphone will be detected automatically.

 To record audio from the desktop, open the Audio Device Settings by going to Preferences > Audio Device Settings.
 There you can change the microphone amplification with a handy slide controller.
 Press the red record button to start recording audio:

-To check the USB device connection, enter the following command:
+To record audio from the command line, first check the USB microphone’s connection by entering the following command:

-You should expect an output similar to this:
+You should see an output similar to this:

 To see the list of audio input devices, enter:

 So the microphone matches with card 1 and device 0.
 This will be mapped in the following with